Are you planning to hike into the Grand Canyon? We hiked the South Kaibab Trail all the way to the Colorado River. Here's how it went!

 Are you planning a hiking trip to the Grand Canyon?
 Read more about hiking in the Grand Canyon, plus check out my tips for training to hike the Grand Canyon and hiking food ideas for the Grand Canyon.

-The South Kaibab Trail is extremely strenuous, but the views are worth it.
+The South Kaibab Trail is very strenuous, but the views are worth it.

 There is no water along the trail (except at the very beginning and end), and little shade.